United States: CFIUS Review

 What information is required in a filing?

 The notification must include substantial information regarding the nature of the transaction, the nature of the business to be acquired and the identity of the foreign acquiring person.
 The specific information that must be included is outlined in the regulations.13 With respect to the US business to be acquired, CFIUS requires information about, among other things, its US government contracts, clearances and licences.
-With respect to the foreign acquiring person, information must be provided regarding its ownership structure, and certain ‘personal identifiable information' must be provided about its board of directors and executive management to permit background checks to be conducted by the US government.
+With respect to the foreign acquiring person, information must be provided regarding its ownership structure, and certain 'personal identifier information' must be provided about its board of directors and executive management to permit background checks to be conducted by the US government.

 What is the review period?

-By the end of the 30-day period, CFIUS must decide whether to clear the transaction if it perceives no potential risk to national security, or to initiate an additional 45-day investigation.
+By the end of the 30-day period, CFIUS must decide whether to clear the transaction if it perceives no potential risk to national security, or to initiate an additional 45-calendar-day investigation.
 During either the 30-day or the 45-day period, CFIUS can request additional information and the parties are required to respond within three business days.
 Furthermore, CFIUS may decide during either the 30-day or the 45-day period to issue a no-action letter or to require the parties to enter into a mitigation agreement to resolve any potential national security concerns.
 Alternatively, at the end of a 45-day investigation, CFIUS may refer the matter to the President.
-The President then has 15 days to take any action, which must be publicly announced.
-If a transaction involves either a foreign government-controlled entity or US critical infrastructure, the Act requires CFIUS to proceed with a 45-day investigation unless expressly waived by the relevant CFIUS member agencies.
+The President then has 15 calendar days to take any action, which must be publicly announced.
+If a transaction involves either a foreign government-controlled entity or US critical infrastructure, FINSA requires CFIUS to proceed with a 45-day investigation unless expressly waived by the relevant CFIUS member agencies.

 What powers does CFIUS have?